Five Perfect Picnic Spots in the Lake District

 Fell Foot Park

-This place gets very busy during the summer months but at around 5pm it empties and you can often have the place to yourself.
-There are toilets, plenty of places to sit and, if you visit during the day, some attractions for the kids (details will be on their website).
-It’s also a popular place for taking a dip in the lake though remember this is still open water and boats etc. will be passing through.
+Fell Foot is absolutely beautiful, therefore, it does get very busy during the summer months.
+There are toilets, plenty of places to sit and, if you visit during the day, some attractions for the kids, details are on their website.
+Fell Foot is also a popular place for taking a dip in the lake, though please remember this is still open water and boats and other aquatic traffic will be passing through.

 Walna Scar Road Car Park